-Open or semi-open embryo donation relationships vary from yearly phone calls and photos to contact for medical necessity, depending on the agreement between donors and recipients.
-In an open donation, embryo donors may request to have contact with the embryo recipients once a pregnancy occurs or live birth.
-The intended parent(s) will be required to sign an addendum which gives the agency consent to provide their contact information to the embryo donors once a pregnancy is achieved.
+Open ID embryo donation relationships vary from yearly phone calls and photos to contact for medical necessity, depending on the agreement between the donor(s) and recipient(s).
+In an open ID donation, the embryo donor(s) may request to have contact with the embryo recipients once an ongoing pregnancy or live birth occurs.
+The intended parent(s) will be required to sign an addendum that gives the agency consent to provide their contact information to the embryo donors once a pregnancy is achieved.

-Embryo donors are patients who have completed IVF and have frozen embryos leftover.
-Once they have completed their family or no longer desire to keep the embryo(s) in storage, they chose to donate their unused embryos to help another infertile couple or individual.
-The ages of a donating couple most typically are in the 30’s, an age by which debilitating mental diseases like schizophrenia would have become evident.
+Embryo donors are patients who have completed IVF and have frozen embryos left over.
+Once they have completed their family or no longer desire to keep the embryo(s) in storage, they choose to donate their unused embryos to help another infertile couple or individual.
+The ages of a donating couple most typically are in the 30s, an age by which debilitating mental diseases like schizophrenia would have become evident.
 Lastly, patients who have undergone IVF are generally more affluent than the general population.

-There are many possible factors that contribute to why a couple or individual decided to donate their embryos.
+Many possible factors contribute to why a couple or individual decides to donate their embryos.
 Many of our donors have had their own long journey overcoming infertility and donate their embryos to pay it forward and help others build their families.
 Additionally, many donors believe in the sanctity of life and wish to provide their embryos with an opportunity to exist.

 All couples undergoing IVF have had infectious disease screening completed prior to the creation of the embryos.
 Infectious disease screening tests for HIV 1 and 2; HTLV 1 and 2; Hepatitis B; Hepatitis C; Syphilis.
 If an egg and/or sperm donor was used in the creation of the embryos, FDA labs were drawn prior to the creation of the embryos as well.
 If we have access to the egg or sperm donor profile we will share that with the recipient.
-If we are able to locate the couple, we will ask them to submit blood for a repeat set of these labs prior to thawing the embryos.
 Most couples will not have had genetic screening.

 The available information about the donors is usually basic and somewhat sparse.
 Here is the information you will be provided with: